Surviving the JurassicMan: A Tale of Misadventure

 The bike course’s elevation is what nightmares are made of.
 The total elevation gain is approximately 2,500 meters.
 I missed several turns, my bike computer might as well have displayed hieroglyphics, and the hills were relentless.
 Multiple emergency stops were needed, including one awkwardly at a cricket club.
 Sorry, cricket enthusiasts.

-better The Run: A Comedy of Errors
+Better The Run: A Comedy of Errors

 As darkness fell, the cliffs loomed ominously close.
 The emergency blanket and torch suddenly made sense.
 Together, we stumbled through the night, slower than I’d have liked, but at least not alone.